MrFlip0815/Config/README.md

-# This is my dotfiles config for my system
+# dotfiles config for nvim tmux and more

 ## Requirements